Sandy Adhitia Ekahana

 Dr. Mhlomi is a Rhodes Scholar at the University of Oxford.
 He is researching ways to make pregnancy safer for women suffering from cardiovascular disease.
 Dr. Mhlomi practiced medicine for several years in his native South Africa before coming to Oxford, during which time he also regularly published and presented his own research.
 He was recognized as one of the Top 200 Young South Africans by the Mail & Guardian newspaper, is a member of the World Economic Forum Global Shaper cohort, and is an Oxford Global Leadership Initiative Fellow.

-BA University of Zambia, MSc City University London, MSc University of Oxford
+BA University of Johannesburg, BA University of Cape Town, MPhil University of Oxford

 Miles is conducting doctoral research in political theory at the University of Oxford as a Rhodes Scholar.
 Before taking up his current post, he worked as a Policy Associate for the Frontier Group - a think-tank that specializes in campaign finance reform.
 Miles routinely authors and contributes to reports cited by national media outlets such as "The New York Times," "The Wall Street Journal," and CNN.
 He is a keen distance runner, and was an All-American athlete during his time at Stanford.